lucaskdc/keras2c/README.rst

       function_name      What to name the resulting C function

     optional arguments:
       -h, --help            show this help message and exit -m, --malloc          Use dynamic memory for large arrays.
-Weights will be saved to .csv files that will be loaded at runtime -t , --num_tests   Number of tests to generate.
-Default is 10
+Weights will be saved to .csv or binary files that will be loaded at runtime -t , --num_tests      Number of tests to generate.
+Default is 10 -w , --weight_format  Set weight file format output when malloc is true ['csv','binary']

 It can also be used with a python environment in the following manner: